linera-hacker/linera-dapps/README.md

 ### Note

 Official Devnet is compatible with v0.12.1 in which the order of executed message is not correct.
-ResPeer fork cherry-pick thie fix commit from latest branch then it could work with current Devnet.
+ResPeer fork cherry-pick the fix commit from latest branch then it could work with current Devnet.

 ### Compile toolchain
 ```